How To Talk To Your Child About Pornography

 The best way to support your child is to have open, honest conversations about what they might see and how it's different from real sex and relationships.
 Check out some useful sites to help you start a conversation with your child about pornography.

-Key points to remember about how to talk to your child about pornography
+Key points about how to talk to your child about pornography

 - it's normal for young people to be curious about sex